jamespepplinkhouse/creditcardchecker/README.md

 ## Performance Features
 - Streams the input file so that it can process very large files
 - Input stream allows the program to start processing and writing the output file before the input file is fully loaded
-- Processes cards in chunks in multiple Node.js processes to use all CPU cores
+- Processes cards in all CPU cores using Napa.js

-## Observations
-- I implemented this program in Elixir and while it was great fun it turned that Node.js was just as easy to implement for multi-core and a LOT faster at file streaming
-- There are 827 chunks in the input file which means 827 messages to worker processes
-- For me this has dispelled the myth that Node.js is not a good choice for CPU bound processing
-- Each new version of Node.js has made this program faster which is great to see!
-- Node.js has really fast file system IO thanks to C++ module goodness
-- TypeScript is great because I can target ES5 which is marginally faster than ES6 at the moment

 ## Test Results
-To give you an idea, my first implementation took a couple of minutes (on older hardware, but still).
-It goes to show there is a lot of room for optimisation with Node.js if you need to squeeze out maxmimum performance!

 Here are results from three runs on my desktop - *Intel(R) Core(TM) i5-7600 CPU @ 3.50GHz with SSD*:

 ```
+workerBroadcast: 0.518ms
-inputStream: 471.286ms
+inputStream: 547.281ms
 chunkCount: 827
-program: 939.097ms
+program: 1298.217ms

+workerBroadcast: 0.518ms
-inputStream: 453.565ms
+inputStream: 516.010ms
 chunkCount: 827
-program: 973.674ms
+program: 1293.823ms

+workerBroadcast: 0.502ms
-inputStream: 574.500ms
+inputStream: 573.516ms
 chunkCount: 827
-program: 931.763ms
+program: 1299.787ms
 ```

-## Multi-Node Architecture
+## Observations on Napa.js

-In order to utilise all CPU cores I have used [worker-farm](https://www.npmjs.com/package/worker-farm) which works via [child_process.fork](https://nodejs.org/api/child_process.html#child_process_child_process_fork_modulepath_args_options).
+In order to utilise all CPU cores I have used [Napa.js](https://github.com/Microsoft/napajs).
 This allows for the CPU bound work to be spread over all CPU cores.
 On every chunk of the input file stream I send the chunk to the workers.
-There are 827 chunks in the large data set.
+At the time of writing, Napa.js is still an early version (v0.1.5) and there are quite a few limitations compared to [worker-farm](https://www.npmjs.com/package/worker-farm).

+Specifically:
+- Napa.js doesn't support TypeScript natively yet but the source code is TS which is nice [Any plans for native TypeScript? ;)](https://github.com/Microsoft/napajs/issues/100)
+- Napa.js is limited to Node.js v8.4.0 or older for now (Node.js v9.0.0 just came out)
+- I had to remove dependencies like Ramda which added 13 seconds (!!!) to the normal execution time of 1.3 seconds; looks like requiring npm packages is a no-no with Napa.js for now
+- The payload string is returned with extra double quotes compare to what the worker returns so I had to strip them and then replace escaped new line chars :-(